Exploring Art Therapy

 What is art therapy?

 Art therapy, such as expressive arts therapy, is a creative process that a therapist can use to guide a person toward self-discovery and understanding of their human experience.
 This active art-making process may help individuals gain insight into their feelings and help the provider know what areas to focus their therapy on.
-For example, a client might learn about relationship conflict, unwanted or unhelpful self-beliefs, or challenging life events through art.
+For example, a client might learn about relationship conflict, unwanted or unhelpful self-beliefs, or challenging life events through art therapy.
 Despite being remarkably hard to understand in many ways, art can be therapeutic and calming.

 If you attend art therapy, you might paint or create a scene or object you did not realize was a symbolic expression of a firm belief or inner struggle.
 Credentialed art therapists can help you discuss and think about what these symbols mean in understandable ways and how your emotions or experiences might appear in your artwork.